Blog

 Do You Need Goals or Standards?

 This is where process goals come in.
 Process goals are focused on things that are within your control.
-The 100 workout challenge is a perfect example of this.
+The 100 workout challenge we do every summer is a perfect example of this.
 You can control whether you finish 100 workouts between July 1st and December 31st.
 Yes things come up, but you can plan for that and still make it.

 So what are your standards?
 I’ll go first : )

 1. No snooze button.
-Even when I don’t wake up feeling rested, I just get moving.
+Whether I wake up rested or horribly sleep deprived, I just get moving.
 That extra 10 minutes of sleep won’t leave me rested; it will leave me LATE.
 I’ve learned enough times doing it the wrong way to just skip the snooze.
 It’s never worth it.

-3. Tomorrow gets planned in detail before today ends.
+2. Tomorrow gets planned in detail before today ends.
 It’s hard to overstate how much this has helped.
 The more I can spell out my schedule the day before, the fewer decisions I make during the day and the more I focus on just executing a decent plan.
 Since implementing this discipline I have been getting a lot more done, much better, with less stress and burnout.
 Another unexpected benefit of using a paper daily planner: I mindlessly scroll less on social media.
+I still use the calendar on my phone to keep track of long term items, but I no longer look at my phone during the day to see what I am supposed to do next.

-4. Strength train Monday, Wednesday, Friday, go on a 1 hour walk/ruck the other days of the week.
+3. Strength train Monday, Tuesday, Thursday, Friday, go on a 1 hour walk/ruck the other days of the week.
 What happens when I don’t feel like it or the weather sucks?
 I do it anyway.
+Because I’m lifting multiple days in a row now, I do our 4 day per week program that is organized into upper and lower body splits.

-7. Drink 100oz of water a day.
+6. Drink 100 oz of water a day.
 I’ve done the full gallon a day thing before.
-For me, I find 100oz is the better number most of the time.
+For me, I find 100 oz is the better number most of the time.
 Perfection isn’t required with much of this to get the benefits from hydrating.
+My first 40 oz are electrolyte water.

 What standards do you want to start holding yourself to?
 If you want more inspiration, check out 101 Easy Healthy Choices.